Search Results for: acl

 Running the desktop version of ACL in a virtual machine* (VM) has so many advantages, but I haven’t heard anyone else doing it.
 Consider the following advantages, listed in order of importance (to me):

 Here’s a way to automate the download of data from Active Directory (AD), specifically group members, into ACL using adfind and the ACL Execute command.
 I’ll walk you through it step-by-step.
-Even if you don’t use ACL, you might gain … Continue reading
+This was posted before ACL released their own Active … Continue reading

 Whenever you use OR and AND operators in ACL (or other software, for that matter), be careful to ensure that you receive the results that you are looking for.
 Assume you have Table1, which contains 100 loan transactions.
 10 of … Continue reading